-We had 4 children, and split them into 2 teams to help out the little ones.
-It doesn’t matter how many teams, but each person wins a prize.
+We had 4 children and paired them into teams to help out the younger ones.
+It doesn’t matter how many teams because each person wins a prize.
 Teams are decided, and each team chooses a color.

-Each person is given a satchel (bag), because some clues require they hold onto something for later use.
-Then set boundaries and explain each challenge they will receive a riddle to solve, that will lead them to their next clue.
+Each person is given a satchel (bag) because some clues require they hold onto something for later use.
+Set boundaries and explain they will be given clues and challenges to solve that will lead them to their next clue.